In The News

 Governor Evers Recognizes OCMH April Fact Sheet on Responding to COVID Changes at School (4/13/21)

 While some students may be ready to head back to school others are feeling anxious and disconnected from teachers and peers.
 Students will need extra support to ensure positive emotional well-being and successful school outcomes.
-This is amid a time when Wisconsin is one of the top five states for having the most insurance claims submitted for intentional self-harm injuries during the pandemic.

 Listen to Governor Evers' comments or read the entire Responding to COVID Changes at School Fact Sheet.